 An outpatient alcohol program is ideal for people struggling with a mild to moderate addiction.
 If someone is severely addicted to alcohol, they may need to participate in an inpatient program where they can receive around-the-clock care.
 Outpatient programs are also beneficial for people who have already completed an inpatient program and are looking for aftercare services.

 If you are unsure of the level of care you need, that’s okay.
 You may be in a situation that requires you to find treatment after a drunk driving charge.
-We provide certified drug and alcohol assessments that determine the appropriate level of care you need so you can get sober.
+Our alcohol rehab in Kennett Square PA provides certified drug and alcohol assessments that determine the appropriate level of care you need so you can get sober.

 We Conduct Certified Assessments to Determine Your Needs